AliLozano/django-messages-extends/README.md

 A Django app for extends Django's [messages framework](http://docs.djangoproject .com/en/dev/ref/contrib/messages/) (`django.contrib.messages`). framework by adding "sticky"  and "persistent" backend message storages.
 This also supports the notion of sending persistent messages to other users in a machine-to-user process.
+If you do not specify a user to send the message to, it is considered a 'broadcast' message and all users will be able to see it and dismiss it individually.

 ## Storages ##